wagtail/wagtail/docs/topics/search/backends.rst

 Elasticsearch Backend
 ---------------------

-Elasticsearch versions 2, 5, 6 and 7 are supported.
+Elasticsearch versions 5, 6 and 7 are supported.
 Use the appropriate backend for your version:

-``wagtail.search.backends.elasticsearch2`` (Elasticsearch 2.x)

 ``wagtail.search.backends.elasticsearch5`` (Elasticsearch 5.x)